Charles de Condren: The French Oratory

 He continued his studies at the Sorbonne and was ordained to the priesthood in 1614, receiving his doctorate from the Sorbonne the next year.
-He gave up his family inheritance, which by the law of primogeniture was his, and entered the house of the French Oratory founded by the Abbé (later Cardinal) Pierre de Bérulle on the Rue Saint-Honoré in Paris, having thought before that of becoming a Capuchin friar.
+He gave up his family inheritance, which by the law of primogeniture was his, and entered the house of the French Oratory founded by the Abbé (later Cardinal) Pierre de Bérulle on the Rue Saint-Honoré in Paris, having thought before that of becoming a Capuchin.

 In 1615, Condren participated in the foundation of a new house of the Oratory in Nevers and in 1619 was in Langres for the opening of a seminary, in conformity to the decrees of the Council of Trent.
 He returned to Paris in 1620 to open a new house of the Oratory in Poitiers and in 1624, one at the former Abbey of St. Magloire, which doubled as a seminary.

 In 1625, he returned to the house in the Rue de Saint-Honoré.
-In 1627, he became the confessor of Prince Gaston of France, (Monsieur), brother of King Louis XIII of France.
+In 1627, he became the confessor of Prince Gaston of France, (Monsieur), brother of Louis XIII.
 He brought about a reconciliation between the king and his brother, who had been estranged, on 18 April 1630 in Troyes.
 Condren also bore the responsibility of being the confessor of Bérulle.

 After Bérulle's death in 1629, Condren succeeded him as Superior General of the Oratory.
 Condren was elected very quickly to avoid intervention by Cardinal Richelieu.
 The Oratory had 71 houses in 1631, but Condren was discouraged and came near to resigning in 1634.
 He was also a member of the Compagnie du Saint-Sacrement.

 The work Condren had most at heart was the foundation of seminaries after the Counter-Reformation model mandated by the Council of Trent.
 The Catholic Church felt that its success in its own renewal lay in the thorough and systematic formation of the clergy through their education in these schools.
 Condren gathered a few young ecclesiastics around him for that purpose.
 The missions in which he employed them were meant to impress on their minds the religious needs of the country.
-A disciple of both Vincent de Paul, and Condren, Jean-Jacques Olier took part in "missions" organized by them in France.
+A disciple of both Vincent de Paul, and Condren, Jean-Jacques Olier took part in "missions" organised by them in France.
 Condren was Olier's confessor, and counseled him not accept an appointment to a bishopric; instead Olier went on to found the Society of Saint Sulpice whose main purpose was the education of priests.

 In 1638 he created the College of Juilly, where, at his death, he was laid to rest in the chapel, next to the tomb of Cardinal Bérulle.
 His first biography was published in 1643 by a member of the French Oratory, Denis Amelote (reviewed in 1657).